 Therefore, you will see that cells B4:B9 are merged.

-Read more: How to Merge and Center Cells in Excel
+Read More: How to Merge Multiple Cells in Excel at Once

 2. Use Keyboard Shortcut to Merge Cells in Excel Table

 Using the keyboard shortcut to merge cells is an underappreciated but simple way.
 Follow the instructions below to do so.

 - To merge the cells, select the cells first.

 - Press Alt + H a and release then.

 As a result, your required cells will be merged.

 Notes.
 Don’t press Alt + H + M + M at a stretch, first press Alt + H and then M + M after release.

 3. Merge Cells in Excel Table Using Format Cells

 Format cells can also be used to merge cells.
 You may do so by using the Alignment option in the Format Cell Dialog Box.
 Format Cells will guide you through the processes to merge cells as described in the steps below.